khowellmobile/LispParser/README.md

 # LispParser

-Implement a parser Lisp(ish) in CSharp.

-For this project you will write `lispish.exe`, an parser for a simple LISP-like language.

-Your program will read a LISP expression and print the parse tree.

-> NOTE:  I created a video demonstrating me solving a similar problem in c-sharp at [this link](https://youtu.be/jgQONmpCQ-c).
-The files are in this repo.
+A parser written in C# that handles a simple form of a lisp like language.
+The parser outputs a sequence of tokens followed by their lexeme as well as a parse tree.

 # Grammar
-Consider the following grammer for a simplified scheme grammar
+This is the basic grammar used for the lisp-like language

 ```
 <Program> ::= {<SExpr>}